parv-bhargava/MediSyn/README.md

 ---

 ### Timeline:
-The estimated timeline for SmartHive development:
+The estimated timeline for MediSyn development:

 - **Weeks 1-2**: Initial requirement analysis and tool selection.
 - **Weeks 3-8**: Prototype design and development.